-- · Clear evidence of effective teaching - Clear evidence of creativity while at Georgia Tech - Clear evidence of contributions to Georgia Tech in meaningful ways by service to the Institute, to the public, or to appropriate professional organizations
+- Clear evidence of creativity while at Georgia Tech - Clear evidence of contributions to Georgia Tech in meaningful ways by service to the Institute, to the public, or to appropriate professional organizations

 A candidate for promotion to Associate Professor should satisfy the first four (4) of these qualifications.
 Marginal qualifications in any of these areas might be compensated for by strength in the fifth.